-- You aren’t authorized to provide use of an Intuit Product in an application service provider, online hosting, or another similar arrangement unless they\ are a participant in Intuit’s Commercial Hosting Program.
+- You aren’t authorised to provide use of an Intuit Product in an application service provider, online hosting, or another similar arrangement unless they\ are a participant in Intuit’s Commercial Hosting Program.

-- This Program is not designed for independent call-center-based technical support.
+- This Program is not designed for independent call-centre-based technical support.